eggaskin/startup260/README.md

 - **Text** - There are text decriptions on the About page and descriptions for different elements.
 - **Images** - There is a placeholder logo image on each page in the header.
 - **Login** - There is a login page with a place for username/password, and a username display on every page.
-- **Database** - There is a mock category viewing page with different notes from a category.
+- **Database** - There is a mock category viewing page with different notes from a category, and ability to delete and add notes to categories.
-- **WebSocket** - There is a mock category viewing page with different notes from a category, you can select different categories to get the notes from each.
+- **WebSocket** - There is a mock category viewing page with fake global category notes and usernames, and on the notepad page there is a category option for the global category.

 ## FROM HERE ON IS UNFINISHED
 ## CSS deliverable